KathrynHolloway/OrderApp/README.md

-# trying to get python to run the code using
+# Run the code from the root directory using:
-# py -m app.py
+py -m src.app7
-# ERROR: Relative module names not supported

-# RUN ME: from week 1
+# Requirements available in requirements.txt
-# py -m Version_6.app6 menu
+py -m pip install -r requirements.txt